andresziemecki/IB-practice-of-NN/README.md

-# Practical exercise of the subject Neural Network in the Balseiro Institute
+# Practical exercise of the subject Neural Network of the Balseiro Institute
 Here are 7 good exercises for starting with Neural Network using Keras.
 These exercises starts with an easy problem as a training of an XOR gate.